Legacy Organizing Solutions

 A will is a great start—and I encourage everyone to see an ethical estate attorney about creating one.
 You can find attorneys locally who can draft a basic will for a fixed rate.

-Are there special items or collections you want to gift to friends or organizations, now or later?
+Are there special items or collections you want to gift to friends, family, or organizations, now or later?

 Are your beneficiaries aware of your wishes?